micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And some Pharisees came up, and, in order to test Him _and_ try to find a weakness in Him, asked, Is it lawful for a man to [^a]dismiss _and_ repudiate _and_ divorce his wife?
+And some Pharisees came up, and, in order to test Him _and_ try to find a weakness in Him, asked, Is it lawful for a man to dismiss _and_ repudiate _and_ divorce his wife?